TDarkShadow/iheartnewvegas/README.md

 ### How many plugins and mods are there?

-I tried to keep the amount of recommended mods relatively short and to the point.
-There are roughly 90 recommended (a.k.a. "essential") mods and 80 plugins total.
-Including the Optional mods takes the count to roughly 145 mods and 120 plugins total.
+There are roughly 220 mods and 135 plugins total, including NVSE plugins, patches, and ESP replacers.

 ### How much space do I need to install these mods?